 Teresa and John M. Penhall both have a long history with farming, and their four children are fourth generation farmers in the Klamath Basin, Oregon.
 In the early 1900s, Teresa’s grandfather, Joseph Meeker, and his wife, Dorothy, established Meeker Dairy–and the farm has been producing milk, turkeys, hay, potatoes, grain and beef for over 100 years.
 John’s family have also raised hay and beef for a number of years at Eagle Point, about 70 miles west of Klamath Falls where the family farms today.
 While both John and Teresa have been involved in agriculture their entire lives, their interest turned toward sustainable production methods after Teresa was diagnosed with cancer in 1999.
-Now the 65-acre Penhall Farm—known as Food 4 Life—is home to Certified Animal Welfare Approved by A Greener World (AGW) laying hens and Certified Grassfed by AGW sheep, beef and dairy cattle.
+Now the 65-acre Penhall Farm—known as Food 4 Life—is home to Certified Animal Welfare Approved by A Greener World (AGW) laying hens, pigs and Certified Grassfed by AGW sheep, beef and dairy cattle.

 Penhall Farm is surrounded by water on three sides and is abundant with wildlife, including doves, ducks, geese, deer and coyotes.
 The Penhall’s beef herd began with the purchase of an old dairy cow in 1987 and has grown slowly to around 50 mama Angus-Hereford cross cows, as well as a small herd of pure bred Jersey dairy cattle.
 Teresa and John can identify who each grandmother, mother and daughter belong to in their closed herd: “John and I have always treated our animals with the utmost respect,” explains Teresa.
 “We both feel that God has entrusted us with these playful, innocent creatures for a season of their lives, and we want to make it as carefree and comfortable as we can.
 There is no greater joy in life than sitting on a tractor in the morning dew, watching the calves play and frolic in the sunshine.
 We never poke or prod them, and they return the favor by being kind right back.”